-Going forward, debt service coverage should remain stable at around 1.5x, reaching a targeted 2.0x in fiscal 2025.
-Notably, in response to the significant and far reaching impacts of the coronavirus crises, MWD made adjustments to its adopted biennial budget for calendar year 2021 and 2022; one of which was to reduce a planned rate increase of 5% in each year to a 3% increase for calendar year 2021 and a 4% increase in calendar year 2022.
-This change was made in consultation with member agencies in an effort to provide some rate relief to their retail customers.
-MWD has also taken immediate steps to reduce some planned expenditures including suspending vehicle purchases and closely scrutinizing any new hires.
+In response to the significant and far reaching impacts of the coronavirus crises, MWD quickly implemented a number if initiatives.
+Notably, MWD adjusted its biennial budget for calendar years 2021 and 2022; approving a 3% rate increase for 2021 and a 4% increase in calendar year 2022; lower than the initially proposed increases in the proposed biennial budget of 5% in each year.
+Recognizing the negative economic impacts of the coronavirus pandemic, this change was made in consultation with member agencies in an effort to provide some rate relief to their retail customers.
+MWD has identified \$11.7 million in spending reductions for fiscal 2021 including largely suspending vehicle purchases and travel and keeping some positions open.